lovemeblender/BitBag/README.md

 # BitBag

-This is a simple dynamic boolean storage.
+BitBag is a simple dynamic boolean storage.
 If we use a boolean array then we need to allocate 8-bit for each value stored in the array.

 However we can move to a bit level and exploit all bits (more on this later) in any Java's primitive type.
 A set bit would represent a true value and a non set bit a false value.